 If the events of the last couple of months have shown us anything, it’s the power of social media.
 One day tweeting your mind can help you become President and the next it can land you in a boiling soup of constitutional and ethical dilemmas.
-So when it comes to your own reputation and that of your firm’s is it just too risky to be on a social media?
+So when it comes to your own reputation and that of your firm’s is social media for lawyers just too risky?

 Social media is growing up